Pine shavings have been taking a bad rap lately, despite many years of serving well as pet bedding.

 Lastly, we wanted you to know that the proposed industry standard for bedding in commercial rabbit enterprises reads: "Solid flooring may contain litter such as pine shavings to absorb moisture and urine."
 I take this as a final acknowledgment that pine is just fine for our rabbits.

 Here's the rather long synopsis of Ms. Fayo's article detailing her research of softwood shavings.
-You can click on the title below to find her work in its entirety, including a lengthy bibliography.
+But you can also download her work in its entirety, including a lengthy bibliography, by clicking on the title below.

 Correctly reading and interpreting the scientific studies reveals there is no danger in using softwood shavings.